Actindo-AG/Documentation/POS/Integration/06a_CreateStoreManually.md

     The following entities have been automatically created:
     - *DataHub* module
-        The following attribute sets have been created<!--- Ist das richtig?-->:
+        The following attribute sets have been created:
         - Set for POS store "Name of new store"
         - Orders channel POS Store "Name of new store"
         - Line items channel POS Store "Name of new store"